2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 The obverse displays a three-quarter profile portrait of each honored president.
 Don Everhart designed the portraits of Chester Arthur and both Grover Cleveland coins, while Phebe Hemphill created the Benjamin Harrison portrait.

-Each design captures the president’s likeness with attention to historical detail.
-The president’s name appears along the top of the coin in capital letters.
-Below the portrait, inscriptions show the president’s position number and years of service.
+Each design captures the president’s likeness with close attention to historical detail.
+The president’s name appears along the top of the coin in capital letters, with the order number and years of service inscribed below the portrait.
+The inscription “IN GOD WE TRUST” also appears on each obverse — a placement adopted for all Presidential Dollars starting in 2009, after early 2007–2008 issues carried this motto on the edge and sparked public controversy.

 The Reverse of the 2012 Presidential Dollar